chaps-io/access-granted/README.md

 end
 ```

-Keep in mind that `admin` role takes precedence (that is why we put it above `:member`) so when AccessGranted sees that admin can update all posts then it stops looking and doesn't check permissions in less important roles.
+As stated before: **`:admin` role takes precedence over `:member`** role, so when AccessGranted sees that admin can update all posts, it stops looking at the less important roles.

-That way you can keep a tidy and readable policy file which is basically human readable!
+That way you can keep a tidy and readable policy file which is basically human readable.

 ### Using in Rails